Tom Lohr is an avid home DIY enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Prepare for Sticker Shock

-You will have family and friends tell you that a whole house rewire should cost no more than between 3 or 4 thousands dollars.
+You will have family and friends tell you that a whole house rewire should cost no more than between three or four thousand dollars.
 And it probably did when they rewired their house....in 1987.
-If you live in a normal 1200-1400 square foot home, and you need everything replaced, expect to spend at least 8 thousand dollars.
+If you live in a normal 1200-1400 square foot home, and you need everything replaced, expect to spend at least eight thousand dollars.
 It can go up quickly from there.
 I thought that was exorbitant too, so I did a lot of research.
 It turned out that was about the standard price.
 You might find some a little cheaper, but don't count on it.
 Budget accordingly.

 Insist on a Detailed Contract